viktor-ferenczi/conveyor-optimizer/ConveyorOptimizer/README.md

 The assumption is that if a pull request fails repeatedly, then it is likely to fail for an extended period.
 For example, if an assembler is out of some material for 5-10 seconds, then it will need to be produced by a refinery somewhere else on the conveyor network.

-But it would a refinery to finish producing something else in its queue first, or some ore being loaded from a player inventory or a newly connected ship.
+It would require the refinery to finish producing something else in its queue (in front of the missing material), or would require some ore being loaded from a player inventory or a newly connected ship (if ore is missing).
 Usually none of these happen quickly.

 The plugin saves processing time by ignoring (muting) most conveyor requests, which would likely to fail anyway based on the above heuristics.

+This plugin does not affect moving items between inventories by players, because they always succeed.
+Players can move only what's already there.

 There would be room for more optimization, but that would require more complex logic.